 Hold the mouse cursor over the tray icon to display the current configuration profile name and association, as well as transmit and receive speed and the wireless adapter name and IP address.
+Right-click on the tray icon to:

-Right-click on the tray icon to: Help Open the onlin e help.
+name and IP address.
+1 Right-click on the tray icon to: Help Open the online help.
 Open Atheros Client Utility Launch the Atheros Client Utility (ACU).
 Use the ACU to configure a profile or view status and statistics information.
 Troubleshooting Run the Troubleshooting Utility.
 Preferences Set the ACU startup and menu options.
 Check to start the program automatically when Windows starts, and check menu items that should appear on the popup menu.
 Enable/Disable Radio Enable or disable the RF signal.
 Manual LEAP Login Log in to LEAP manually, if LEAP is set to manually prompt for user name and password on each login.
 Reauthenticate Reauthenticate to the access point.
 Select Profile Click a configuration profile name to switch to.
 If no configuration profile exists for a connection, add a profile.
-Show Connection This window displays connection information: Status Active Profile Displays the active configuration profile name.
+Show Connection This window d lisplays connection information: Status Active Profile Displays the active configuration profile name.
 Auto Profile Selection Shows whether auto profile selection is enabled.
 Connection Status Displays whether the adapter is connected to a wireless network.

-Auto Profile Selection Shows whether auto profile selection is enabled.
-Connection Status Displays whether the adapter is connected to a wireless network.
 Link Quality Lists the quality of the link connection.
 SSID Displays the SSID of the associated network.
 Access Point Name Shows the name of the AP the wireless adapter is connected to.
 Access Point IP Address Shows the IP address of the access point the wireless adapter is connected to.
 Link Speed Lists the speed of the link connection.
-Client Adapter IP Displays the IP address of the wireless adapter.
+Adapter IP Address Displays the IP address of the wireless adapter.